 Okay, I’m sure you are shaking your head at how slow I was to learn this lesson.
 I know I am.
 But then again, it’s clear to me that many, if not most couples, tend to automatically give love the way they want to receive it, never realizing that just a small shift in perspective could make a huge difference in how the other person feels.

-I highly recommend the book, and learning what your own and your partner’s love language is, so you can start to communicate it in a way that can be appreciated and reinforced every day.
+I highly recommend the book.
+If you learn what your own and your partner’s love languages are, you can foster appreciation and connection every day.

 Margie Wheelhouse is a Licensed Marriage and Family Therapist.
-She provides couples and individual counseling in her office in Springfield, Illinois, and throughout the state by phone and web.
+She provides couples and individual counseling in Springfield, Chicago and throughout Illinois.
 Her love language is deep conversation, which for some reason is not listed in the book.
 But it’s on the list of books she’s been meaning to write.
 Contact her today to strengthen your relationship.